JetBrains/intellij-sdk-docs/topics/ui/controls/progress_text.md

 Add time units if the remaining time can be predicted.

-<p>Round up the first time unit to one of the following numeric anchors: 1, 2, 3, 5, 10, 15, 20 and 30.
+Round up the first time unit to one of the following numeric anchors: 1, 2, 3, 5, 10, 15, 20 and 30.
 For example, if there are 7 minutes and 50 seconds remaining, the progress text should read "About 10 minutes left".
-If less than 5 seconds are left, it should say "About 5 seconds left".</p>
+If less than 5 seconds are left, it should say "About 5 seconds left".

 ![](../../../images/ui/progress_text/time.png)

 Use work units if the remaining time cannot be predicted, as they help the user understand why the process takes so long.

-<p>Work units: the current step, the currently processed file, the number of processed files/tde amount of information, the percentage of work completed, and so on:</p>
+Work units: the current step, the currently processed file, the number of processed files/tde amount of information, the percentage of work completed, and so on:

 ![](../../../images/ui/progress_text/work.png)